CERT-Polska/hfinger/README.md

 Beginning with version `0.2.1` Hfinger uses `logging` module for logging information about encountered non-standard values of headers, non-ASCII characters in the non-payload part of the request, lack of CRLF tags (`\r\n\r\n`), and other problems with analyzed requests that are not application errors.
-Hfinger creates its own logger using name `hfinger`, and in the default mode log information is forwarded to a `NullHandler`, thus in practice it is discarded.
-If you want to receive this log information, before calling `hfinger_analyze`, you should configure `hfinger` logger, set log level to `logging.INFO`, configure log handler up to your needs, add it to the logger, and pass `True` value to the `verbose` argument of the `hfinger_analyze` function.
+Hfinger creates its own logger using name `hfinger`, but without prior configuration log information in practice is discarded.
+If you want to receive this log information, before calling `hfinger_analyze`, you should configure `hfinger` logger, set log level to `logging.INFO`, configure log handler up to your needs, add it to the logger.
 More information is available in the `hfinger_analyze` function docstring.

 ## Fingerprint creation
 A fingerprint is based on features extracted from a request.